ed-yee/safariservices_demo/README.md

 # safariservices_demo

-An iOS project showcases `SafariViewController`.
+An iOS project showcases `SFSafariViewController`.
 It demonstrates the following:

 - Side effect of showing safari view controller as part of NavigationStack link item.
 - Display safari view controller in SwiftUI Sheet, Popover, and full-screen.